fido-device-onboard/go-fdo/README.md

   external: 127.0.0.1:9999
 ```

 Then DI, followed by TO1 and TO2 may be run.

-To use ASYMKEX* key exchange, the device key must be RSA.
+Because in the example the device key type and owner key type will always match and to use ASYMKEX\* key exchange the owner key must be RSA, the device key must also be RSA.
 To specify the device key type, use `-di-key` when running DI.

 ```console
 $ go run ./examples/cmd client -di http://127.0.0.1:9999 -di-key rsa2048